 The colorful flowers bring joy and add color to the winters.
 However, these incredible succulents may not bloom sometimes, and then you need to figure out how to force them bloom.
 Moreover, figuring out how to make it bloom can be quite challenging for you.
 However, ensuring proper watering, adequate temperature, and the right light will help you learn how to make your adorable succulent bloom.
 If you have a Christmas cactus and it has not bloomed yet, this article will help you with what you need to do.

-You will need to begin by limiting the amount of water your plant normally receive; make sure to pour a certain amount of water that it moist the soil slightly.
-Water the topmost layer of the soil, which is about 1 inch, and water the plant only when it feels dry to touch.
-This watering schedule will make the plant able to enter the dormancy period.
+To start, you need to limit the amount of water your plant normally receives around October.
+Water the topmost layer of the soil only, which is about 1 inch, and water the plant only when it feels dry to touch.
+This watering schedule will force the plant to enter the dormancy period.
 Not to forget, dormancy is crucial for Christmas cactus to bloom.

 Yes.
-Unlike many other succulents, Christmas cactus can bloom more than once a year if they have a proper growing & blooming condition.
-Placing Christmas cactus into the east-facing window that receives abundant amounts of sunlight during the day and twelve hours of darkness each night can make the plant flower again.
-In essence, the mix of equal amounts of dark/light and cold evening temperatures can encourage the Christmas cactus to bloom again.
+Unlike many other succulents, Christmas cactus can bloom again in spring if given the short days condition.
+Placing Christmas cactus into the east-facing window that receives abundant amounts of sunlight during the day and 12 hours of darkness each night can encourage the plant to flower again.

 Now that you have come across some useful tips to make your Christmas cactus bloom, there are some important points that you should keep in mind while growing this incredibly beautiful plant.